MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/get-started-with-ews-managed-api-client-applications.md

 > - Get fixes and enhancements before they are available in an official release.
 > - Access the most comprehensive and up-to-date implementation of the API, to use as a reference or to create new libraries on new platforms.
 >
-> We welcome your [contributions](https://github.com/OfficeDev/ews-managed-api/blob/main/CONTRIBUTING.md) via GitHub.
+> We welcome your [contributions](https://github.com/OfficeDev/ews-managed-api/blob/main/CONTRIBUTING.md) on GitHub.

 ## You'll need an Exchange server